mmanchee/jsRomanNum/README.md

 * _format_

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this app depends on?}_

+## TTD Steps

+  Overall concept -
+ [] - Take the ones place, identify and convert to roman numerals.

 ## Known Bugs